gdiggs/tullar/README.md

 ### Author: Gordon Diggs

 ### TODO
-* Add color to output
 * Write more stories
-* Random story
 * Ability to output to file
-* Ability to do another store
 * Package as gem

 ### License: MIT License